top of page

 Image by Billy Huynh

 Distilling essential oil can be used for aromatherapy, in cuisine, beauty, healing or to set a mood.
-Here's the methodology to capture the zest of citrus, aromatic florals from rose and other flowers, and the exotic scent of resins.
+Here's the methodology to capture the aromatic florals from rose, lavender, sage and other flowers and herb.

 steamy roses